20-Year Preventive Health Strategy

 Complete an online survey

-- Complete the community survey if you are a member of the public.
+- Complete the community survey (members of the public).

-- Complete the stakeholder survey if you are a representative from a government organisation, community sector organisation, business sector organisation, healthcare professional and researchers.
+- Complete the stakeholder survey (representatives from government organisations, community sector organisations, business sector organisations, healthcare professionals and researchers).

 Email a formal submission

-- Email your responses to [email protected].
+- Email your feedback to [email protected].
 You can send feedback in any format, including text, pictures, voice recordings, or short videos.

 Attend a regional forum